 Sarah Staniforth CBE was previously the Museums and Collections Director at the National Trust and before that their Historic Properties Director and Head Conservator.
 She is a Trustee at the Landmark Trust, President of the International Institute for Conservation of Historic and Artistic Works, a Trustee of the Pilgrim Trust and a member of the HLF south west committee.
 Sarah is also an observer on Historic England's Historic Estates Committee and a member of English Heritage's Audit and Risk Committee.

-James Twining was previously an Executive Director of Jardine Lloyd Thompson PLC, where he had responsibility for Strategy, Mergers and Acquisitions and Communications and Marketing.
+James Twining is Chief Executive of the Kingsbridge Group, a leading provider of specialist insurance services.
+Prior to that he was an Executive Director of Jardine Lloyd Thompson PLC, where he had responsibility for Strategy, Mergers and Acquisitions and Communications and Marketing.
 With a background in investment banking, James has also worked for McKinsey & Co and as the finance director of a private equity backed start-up.
 Prior to becoming a Trustee, James was Chairman of the English Heritage Foundation.
 James is also a member of the English Heritage Audit and Risk Committee.